 Fall Colours: Any photo representing the beauty of our fall colours.
 Man-made objects may be included in the image as minimal components only.

 Food: Food photography is a still life specialization aimed at producing attractive photographs of food.
+Show us one of your mouth-watering dishes.

 I Never Submitted Anything - My First Challenge: This Theme in ONLY open to club members who have either NEVER PREVIOUSLY submitted an image to an OCC club challenge or who have not submitted an image to any challenge in the last 24 months.
 It is intended to encourage more club members to become involved in club challenges and is open to ANY SKILL LEVEL.
 The photographer should submit one image that meets any of the other theme definitions listed on this page.